-- (b) Designed such that they can open under surcharge between zero and 90 degrees without the hinge disengaging from the frame. - (c) Able to "lock" into position once opened, to avoid accidental closure due to wind or impact. - (d) Able to "unlock" from the upright position by manual means and without special equipment. - (e) Able to be easily removed from the installed frame without special tools or excavation (unless it has a captive hinge for a specific reason). - (f) Installed on existing manholes during renewals, upgrades or where new pipe connections are added, and as outlined in Section 5.6.11.1 Hinged manhole covers.
+- (a) Designed such that they can be installed with or without a captive hinge. - (b) Designed such that they can open under surcharge between zero and 90 degrees without the hinge disengaging from the frame. - (c) Able to "lock" into position once opened, to avoid accidental closure due to wind or impact. - (d) Able to "unlock" from the upright position by manual means and without special equipment. - (e) Able to be easily removed from the installed frame without special tools or excavation (unless it has a captive hinge for a specific reason). - (f) Installed on existing manholes during renewals, upgrades or where new pipe connections are added, and as outlined in Section 5.6.11.1 Hinged manhole covers.